-Based on the average exchange rate for 2019, the Icelandic króna appreciated by 8.2% against the US dollar since 2015 but declined by -10.5% from 2018 to 2019.
-Iceland’s weaker local currency since 2018 makes its exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2020, the Icelandic króna depreciated by -12.1% against the US dollar since 2016 and declined by -10.5% from 2019 to 2020.
+Iceland’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers.

-From a continental perspective, four-fifths of Icelandic exports by value were delivered to fellow European countries while 11.7% were sold to importers in North America.
-Iceland shipped another 5.4% worth of goods to Asia.
-Smaller percentages went to customers in Africa (1.8%), Latin America (0.7%) excluding Mexico but including the Caribbean, and 0.6% to importers in Oceania led by Australia and New Zealand.
+From a continental perspective, 83.8% of Iceland exports by value were delivered to fellow European countries while 9.1% were sold to North American importers.
+Iceland shipped another 4.4% worth of goods to Asia.
+Smaller percentages went to Africa (1.7%), Oceania led by Australia and New Zealand (0.4%) then Latin America excluding Mexico but including the Caribbean (0.3%).

 Iceland’s Top 10 Exports

-The leading decliner year over year among Iceland’s top 10 export categories was the food industry waste and animal fodder which fell -38.3%.
+The leading decliner among Iceland’s top 10 export categories was mineral fuels including oil which shrank -60.1% year over year.

 The following types of Icelandic product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 - Fish: US$1.9 billion (Down by -4% since 2019)

 - Iron, steel: $101.1 million (Up by 11.5%)